jamesmoriarty/jamesmoriarty.github.io/content/post/solid-principle-examples.md

 > "Clients should not be forced to depend upon interfaces that they do not use."

-We can further ensure decoupling components removing unnecessary dependencies.
+We can further ensure decoupling components removing unnecessary potential dependencies.
 This can be extremely important for limiting dependencies on components we don't control e.g. third-party clients.
 Take the following segregated interfaces:

 ```ruby
 module ContentRead